 Razer is getting ambitious.
 If you know the brand, you will already be familiar with their top-tier offerings in the beefed up gaming computer market but there is a new side of the company emerging.

-They have realized their computers are great for a lot more than just gaming with the launch of their Razer Music program, and their peripherals offering has started to reflect this new aggressive attitude.
+They have realized their computers are great for a lot more than just gaming with the launch of their Razer Music program, and an expansion into new types of gear has started to reflect this new aggressive attitude.

 Razer has released a slew of headphone offerings that have been quite reliable, and now they are targeting the mobile/gaming market with their hybrid Kraken Mobile.

 This is a headphone that's got an attitude with its intense color ways and universal stance from gaming to use with your mobile device.
 This is a headphone for multiple purposes from talking on your phone to listening to music to gaming; it works for everything.

 This is NOT a gaming headset.
 You are getting what we call the "whole enchilada" here with an emphasis on lifestyle.
 This is a headset that is designed for every part of your life, and that's a new thing for Razer.

 The design and color ways are not for the timid, so if you are looking for something that's going to blend in, this isn't it.
 Strangely enough, this was a headphone that was designed to work with iOS devices despite the fact that Razer is company firmly rooted in the PC world.
 However, you can purchase an Android accessory pack so don't freak out just yet.
 The cord is detachable, so you can remove it or swap it out for whatever device you are using.
 This is all pretty standard stuff but nice to see at this price point.